A Comprehensive Guide To Income Generating Assets

 The dividend stocks I’m talking about usually increase their dividend payments every year.
 They are referred to as dividend growth stocks.

-The growing dividend helps your income keep up with inflation and increase your passive income over the long run.
+The growing dividend helps your income keep up with inflation and increases your passive income over the long run.

-In addition, as the company raises its dividend year after year, the stock price will usually follow the upward trend.
+In addition, as the company raises its dividend year after year.
+The stock price will usually follow an upward trend.
+Right along with the dividend.

 The Simply Investing Report